Your content strategy plan: Making smart content choices

 • Allocate resources efficiently.
 When you plan for future content publication, you can accelerate approval and review processes, and streamline your workflow.

 • Reap SEO benefits.
-Consistently releasing marketing copy positively impacts search engine rankings and drives organic traffic to your company’s website website.
+Consistently releasing marketing copy positively impacts search engine rankings and drives organic traffic to your company’s website.

 • Publish content consistently.
 Adhering to a consistent publishing schedule helps you prevent gaps in communication and keeps the audience engaged.